Austin Pride 2026: Supporting the LGBTQIA+ Community

 The Austin LGBT Coalition on Aging aims to enhance the well-being of LGBTQ older adults through advocacy, research, education and services.
 It brings together representatives from community organizations, service providers and interested individuals to address the unique challenges faced by this demographic.

-GLSEN, founded in 1990, prioritizes supportive educators and student-led movements like the Day of Silence.
+Founded in 1990, Glisten (formerly GLSEN), prioritizes supportive educators and student-led movements like the Day of Silence.
 They conduct research, develop resources and advocate for policies to protect LGBTQ+ and marginalized students, including supporting acts like the Safe Schools Improvement Act and combating discriminatory laws in over 15 states.

 More Pride Events to Explore this August in Austin: